King of the Beach (Chris Rea album)

 King of the Beach is the sixteenth studio album by British singer-songwriter Chris Rea, released in 2000.
 The singles released for the album were "All Summer Long" and "Who Do You Love".
-The album reached #26 in the UK.
+The album reached number 26 in the UK.
 There was also a Japanese version with "Mississippi" and "There’s Only You" included as tracks.

 The album, being a loose sequel to earlier On the Beach, was inspired by Rea's trip to Turks and Caicos Islands.
 A remix of "All Summer Long" was a dance hit in Ibiza and other Mediterranean places.